Somrcde10/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly file
 Display current directory content, including hidden files (starting with .), in a long format and with user and group ID displayed numerically

+6-first directory
+It creates a directory named my_first_directory in the /tmp/ directory